Has a loved one wrongfully died in a work accident? Call our Dallas wrongful death attorneys right now.

 The Lone Star State is unique when it comes to on-the-job accidents.
 Contrary to popular belief, not every work accident in Texas is covered by workers’ compensation.

 Unlike other states, employers in Texas are not required to subscribe to workers’ compensation insurance for their employees.
-While employers who choose to go without workers’ comp often do so to save money, this also leaves them open to a lawsuit should an employee become injured or killed while on the job.
+While employers who choose to go without workers’ comp often do so to save money, this also leaves them open to a lawsuit should an employee lose their life while on the job.

 Workers’ compensation is a state-run insurance program which provides medical benefits and temporary (reduced) income benefits to employees who suffer a work-related injury or occupational illness that results in at least 7 days of lost wages.
-If an employee dies as the result of a work-related injury, his or her survivors (e.g., spouse, children) may be eligible for death and burial benefits.
+If an employee dies as the result of a fatal work-related injury, his or her survivors (e.g., spouse, children, parents) may be eligible for death and burial benefits.

 If an employer does NOT subscribe to workers’ comp insurance, the victim or their family is free to pursue a negligence claim and seek 100% of their lost wages, compensation for lost (expected) future wages, and much more.